palmercluff/computer-science-essentials/README.md

 - Emacs copy and paste: Press `Ctrl-Space` to mark start of block.
 Move cursor until end of block.
 Press `M-w` to copy (or `C-w` to cut).
 Move to insert position.
 Press `Ctrl-y` to paste.
 - Emacs set Japanese input: `Ctrl-\` then enter the string `japanese` (or `japanese-katakana`).
 Toggle between Japanese and English with the same command.
 - For Windows, to find where root directory is, just do: `C-x C-f ~/`.
+- Open a new shell buffer: `C-u M-x shell`.
 - Emacs insert text (put in init file) then run using:`M-x` `insert-p-tag`:
   ```
   (defun insert-p-tag ()